Skip to content

 Switching seats

 I have spent most of my career on one side of the table.
 Building, pitching, convincing someone to believe in the thing I was making.
 VenueSafe was acquired by me&u.
 Fingertip was acquired by Linktree.
 Forbes 30 Under 30, Young Entrepreneur Awards finalist.
-I am not listing those to impress anyone.
-I am listing them because none of that prepared me for what I learned when I stopped pitching and started listening.
+None of that prepared me for what I learned when I stopped pitching and started listening.

-What I did not expect was how much it would change the way I think about building.
+I did not expect how much it would change the way I think about building.

 The gap between the pitch and the work

-When you are inside a startup, you remember the chaos.
+Inside a startup, you remember the chaos.
 The database migration that almost killed your launch.
 The co-founder argument at 11pm about whether the pricing page should exist yet.
-The three pivots nobody outside the company ever saw.
+The three pivots nobody outside the company saw.

 When you evaluate someone else's startup, you do not see any of that.
 You see a deck.
-You see metrics.
-You see a founder telling a story about how they got from nothing to something.
+Metrics.
+A founder telling a story about how they got from nothing to something.

 The gap between the pitch and the work is enormous.
 Every founder knows this about their own company.
-But you do not truly feel it until you are on the other side, trying to figure out which parts of someone else's story are signal and which are narrative.
+You do not feel it until you are on the other side, sorting which parts of a story are signal and which are narrative.

-That gap is where all the interesting lessons live.
+That gap is where the interesting lessons live.

 Founders over-index on product, investors over-index on founders

-Here is the pattern I noticed almost immediately: founders spend most of their pitch talking about the product.
-Features, roadmap, technical architecture, competitive differentiation.
-They think the product is the thing being evaluated.
+The pattern I noticed straight away: founders spend most of their pitch on the product.
+Features, roadmap, architecture, competitive differentiation.
+They think the product is what is being evaluated.

 Investors over-index on the founder.
 They want to know if this person can survive the next eighteen months of things going wrong.
 Can they recruit?
-Can they make hard decisions quickly?
-Do they have the judgment to know when to pivot and the stubbornness to know when to hold?
+Can they make hard calls quickly?
+Do they have the judgment to pivot and the stubbornness to hold?

-The product matters, but products change.
+Products change.
 The founder is the constant.
-Watching this dynamic from the investor side made me realise how much time I had wasted in my own pitches talking about features instead of demonstrating judgment.
+Watching this from the investor side showed me how much time I wasted in my own pitches talking about features instead of demonstrating judgment.

 Pattern recognition flips when you change perspective

-When you have built something from zero to one, you remember it as a series of decisions made under uncertainty.
-There was no obvious path.
-You just made the best call you could with incomplete information, over and over, until something worked.
+When you have built something from zero to one, you remember it as decisions made under uncertainty.
+No obvious path.
+You made the best call you could with incomplete information, over and over, until something worked.

 When you evaluate someone else's zero-to-one story, the pattern recognition flips.
-Suddenly you can see the signal that was invisible from inside the chaos.
-Product-market fit looks different from the outside.
-From the inside, it feels like barely keeping up with demand.
-From the outside, it looks like a clean line going up and to the right.
+You see the signal that was invisible from inside the chaos.
+From the inside, product-market fit feels like barely keeping up with demand.
+From the outside, it looks like a clean line up and to the right.

-That shift in perspective is disorienting.
-You start asking yourself which parts of your own story were skill and which were timing.
-The honest answer is usually more timing than you want to admit.
+That shift is disorienting.
+You start asking which parts of your own story were skill and which were timing.
+The honest answer is more timing than you want to admit.

 The lesson is not about investing

-The thing about the Explorer cohort is that the nominal goal is to learn angel investing.
-But the real value, at least for me, is what it teaches you about your own work.
+The nominal goal of the Explorer cohort is angel investing.
+The real value, for me, is what it teaches you about your own work.

 Seeing the pitch from the outside made me a better builder, not a better investor.
 When you understand how your story reads to someone who was not there for the chaos, you tell it more clearly.
-And when you tell it more clearly, you live it more clearly.
 The decisions get sharper because you can see them the way an outsider would.

 The best way to understand your own work is to evaluate someone else's.
-You notice the patterns you missed in your own story.
-You see what founders emphasise versus what actually mattered.
-You learn that the narrative you tell yourself about your company is never quite the same as the one other people hear.
+You see what founders emphasise versus what mattered.
+You learn the narrative you tell yourself about your company is not the one other people hear.

 Switch seats.
 Even temporarily.
 The view is different, and it changes what you see when you sit back down.